 Another way to teach characterization through creative writing is with short daily quick writes.
 This does double duty in that students become familiar with character development while learning how to use it in their writing.
 I love to use visual writing prompts – pairing a compelling image with a writing prompt.
 An example of this would be showing students an image of a locker and asking them to write about the character the locker belongs to.
 Another example would be showing students a passport and asking them to write about the character the passport belongs to.
 The possibilities are endless!

 If you’d like to take a look at my characterization quick writes, you can view them on TPT here.
-All other characterization activities mentioned in this blog post can be found on my shop (below) or on TPT here.

 I hope you have found some new ideas to use to teach characterization!
 I’d love to hear some fun ideas you use to teach characterization.
 Leave a comment below or find me on FB or IG and let’s continue the conversation!